Mike's pictureMy name created with my own hand

 I wrote this paper for my Erotic and the Sexual in Art class taught by Professor Robert Loescher.
 I attended the class at SAIC (School of the Art Institute of Chicago) in 1980.
 It's a loosely researched, poetically written paper with many of its statements admittedly inaccurate.
 Dr. Timothy Leary invited me to write for him after I gave him a copy of this paper.
 He was in Chicago performing his then current "stand-up philosophy" routine.
 Linda Robin Hornberg, my girlfriend at the time, and I attended his performance (that night, on returning home, Robin and I were involved in a traffic accident if I remember correctly).

-We stayed in touch and I communicatd to him that I wanted to make a role-playing game based on his Leary Theories, as I liked to call his ideas on the past and future evolution of the human nervous system.
-He told me that no one was working on such a role-playing game and encouraged me to go forward.
+We stayed in touch and I communicatd to him that I wanted to make a roleplaying game based on his Leary Theories, as I liked to call his ideas on the past and future evolution of the human nervous system.
+He told me that no one was working on such a game and encouraged me to go forward.
 I worked on it until the game Spore came out.
 It was enough like the game I wanted to create to discourage my progress.
+I had hoped I might be able to expand Spore with outer space Leary modules but the game didn't allow for that.

 The Impact of Primitive Art on Early Twentieth Century Painting and Sculpture (1978)